vanaur/CFT/CFT (en)/main.typ

   corr(A_1 phi_1 (x_1) A_2 phi_2 (x_2) ...
 A_n phi_n (x_n)) = (A_1 A_2 ...
 A_n) corr(phi_1 (x_1) phi_2 (x_2) ... phi_n (x_n))
 $

-where $A_k$ is a constant or an operator of the positions $x^mu$.
+where $A_k$ is a constant and the $phi$'s are functions of the positions $x^mu$.
 The notion of correlation function in the framework of CFT should become clearer as it is used.

 == Scaling dimension of an operator
 In the following, we will need an important concept that is directly related to dilations: the scaling dimension of an operator.
 The scaling dimension is a number associated with an operator that indicates how the latter behaves under dilation $x -> lambda x$.
 This notion is related to dimensions in the sense of dimensional analysis.
 Given any operator $cal(O)(x)$, the invariance under dilation $x -> lambda x$ implies that